 A diesel car with a DPF could be a good fit for you if you tend to take long journeys and regularly reach quite high speeds.
 But if you mostly use your car in the city or for short trips, a petrol car could be better suited to your needs.

 Where can I have a diesel particulate filter cleaned?

 Fuel additive products are available to buy but there’s no guarantee that they’ll work.
 A franchised dealer or reputable garage might also be able to clean your filter.
 If they can’t, replacements can cost over £1000.
 That’s why it’s important to choose a car that suits your lifestyle and keep an eye on your warning lights!

 Can I remove a DPF?

-Don’t even think about it.
-If you remove a Diesel Particulate Filter, your car will fail its MOT and won’t be roadworthy, making it illegal to use on the road.
+You can’t remove a DFF.
+Without a Diesel Particulate Filter, your car will fail its MOT and won’t be roadworthy, making it illegal to use on the road.